SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

     ◯ [router-current-navigation] Replaces usages of the deprecated Router getCurrentNavigation method with the Router.currentNavigation signal.
    ```

+  Although the `control-flow-migration` is optional step at this stage, it is a mandatory step when you update to Angular 21.
+Running it during Angular 20 update or Angular 21 update will have the same effect, so you can choose to run it at either stage.
+  If any errors occur during the migration, refer to [Angular Control Flow Migration Errors](angular-control-flow-migration-errors.md).
-   In terms of updating Spartacus to version 221121.7, these migrations are not required.
-However, you can safely run these migrations if you wish to.
+  The ` router-current-navigation` is not required in terms of updating Spartacus to version 221121.7.
+However, you can safely run this migration if you wish to.

 ### Updating to Angular 21